- 1 Minute to read

 - PDF

-Install the Zesty Kubectl plugin
+To install the Zesty Kubectl plugin:

 Add the Zesty repository to Krew index: